MAlicata/ApiRestDigitalLibrary/README.md

 The main function of this API is to manage books and reviews

 ## API Reference

 #### List all books
+This API helps you to list all books
 ```http
   GET /api/v1/books
 ```